Scientific Applications

 NumPy

-NumPy is part of the SciPy project, and is released as a separate library so people who only need the basic requirements can just use NumPy.
+NumPy is part of the SciPy project, and is released as a separate library so people who only need the basic requirements can use it without installing the rest of SciPy.

 Numba